Americas Best In Medicine Logo

 Δ = Matter : Light

-Therefore, light is the ratio of matter to change, or, even more interestingly:
+Therefore, light is the ratio of matter to change—or, more interestingly:

 Light × Δ = Matter